rust-lang/book/nostarch/chapter10.md

 ### The Static Lifetime

-One special lifetime we need to discuss is `'static`, which means that this reference *can* live for the entire duration of the program.
+One special lifetime we need to discuss is `'static`, which denotes that the affected reference *can* live for the entire duration of the program.
 All string literals have the `'static` lifetime, which we can annotate as follows:

 ```
 let s: &'static str = "I have a static lifetime.";